-Pricing for mapping services varies by customer and their individual requirements.
+Pricing for mapping services varies by customer, location, and their individual requirements.
 The project price under a contract is typically negotiated with the customer as a function of the area requested, its location, terrain characteristics, and the type of license requested.

 Pricing for professional services are based off of the level of effort and costs required to complete the necessary deliverables under a contract, plus a reasonable margin for the services.
-If the professional services are included as a component of a SaaS based sale, then an industry standard percentage of the software sale is typically used to determine the pricing
+If the professional services are included as a component of a SaaS based sale, then an industry standard percentage of the software sale is typically used to determine the pricing internally and externally generated.

-The Company's NEXTMap data pricing includes set pricing per km2 with discounts for increasingly larger contiguous areas purchased.
-The Company is planning on the continuous update of its 3D terrain database with new types of data from multiple sources, both internally and externally generated.
 The access to this updated data is expected to be primarily via maintenance fees charged to participating customers.

+The Company's geospatial database pricing is dependent on accuracy and includes set pricing per km2 with discounts for increasingly larger contiguous areas purchased.
+The Company is planning on the continuous update of its 3D terrain database with new types of data from multiple sources, both